 Headless WooCommerce with Next.js: The Ultimate Guide 2026

-Why decoupling front- and backend massively improves Core Web Vitals and how to scale your shop for the era of AI agents.
+Why decoupling front- and backend massively improves Core Web Vitals, how to scale your shop for the era of AI agents, and increase conversion rates by 30%.

 🛒 E-Commerce Published on April 28, 2026 | Read time: ca. 25 minutes | Author: Alexander Ohl